 Gay Uncle Patrick, or “GUP” as his family calls him, helps his young charges work through their grief with lots of love and non-stop wit.
 And for himself – tho he offers them to the kids too – plenty of mimosas.
 Amidst the summer pool parties, bike rides and sleep-overs, Patrick finds himself gaining insights into his own grief and life, too.

-The Guncle has been named one of O, The Oprah Magazine‘s “32 LGBTQ Books That Will Change the Literary Landscape in 2021” and is topping summer reading lists including Travel & Leisure‘s “Most Anticipated Books of the Summer.”
+The Guncle was named one of O, The Oprah Magazine‘s “32 LGBTQ Books That Will Change the Literary Landscape in 2021” and topped summer reading lists, including Travel & Leisure‘s “Most Anticipated Books of the Summer.”

 Steven Rowley is also the bestselling author of Lily and the Octopus, which was named a Washington Post Notable Book of 2016 and is currently being developed into a feature film, and of The Editor, named by NPR and Esquire as one of the Best Books of 2019 and also in movie development.
 Rowley has worked as a freelance writer, newspaper columnist and screenwriter.
 He lives in Palm Springs with his husband, author, screenwriter and playwright Byron Lane.